Custom Database Design and Development

-As a starting point for new databases, I use Access to create both FE and BE.
+As a starting point for any new databases, I use Access to create both FE and BE.
 This is a cost-effective way of producing a prototype database and a fully-fledged test bed.

 Sometimes it’s judged a benefit to beef up the BE and place the tables in structured query language (SQL) database.

 The Cloud – Remote Working

 Access, the software, was never intended to support databases in the cloud.
 That’s not to say that a workable solutions for people working from their home offices can’t be found.

 For example, you could set up a remote desktop, in which you connect to a computer in the office when working from home or other locations.
 Using your mouse and keyboard, you operate the office computer as if you’re sitting at it.

 On your screen you see the other computer’s screen as it responds to your actions.
 The office computer is doing all the processing.
 What passes back and forth the internet are your mouse and keyboard actions and, in return, images of office computer’s screen as it responds.

 All your software and applications, including your databases, are on servers in the cloud.
 You use your computer from anywhere and log into your virtual desktop when you need to work on anything hosted there.

 Virtual desktop costs need to be carefully considered before making any decision on which company, or companies, you engage to provide the service.
 You need to make contingencies for your provider failing as a business, for faults occurring in their servers, and any other factors that could interfere with the smoothness and responsiveness of your desktops.

 Bespoke Database Designs